sassoftware/viya-ark/playbooks/pre-install-playbook/README.md

 Use this playbook to prepare for a deployment of SAS Viya 3.4.

+This playbook does not require you to provide the details of your software Order.
+It will therefore apply all usual pre-reqs for Visual Analytics, Visual Statistics, and Visual Data Mining and Machine Learning, on all machines, regardless of their role.

+At this time, the playbook will only perform some of the pre-requisites for Visual Investigator.
+Work is under-way to finalize this.

 ## Prerequisites for Running the Pre-installation Playbook
 Before running this playbook, take the following steps:
 * Install Ansible.
 Version 2.4.1 or later is recommended.